As adventures go, a journey to the polar regions is a big one! But which frozen frontier should you pick?

 Note: Choosing between the Arctic and Antarctica will depend heavily on what time of year you’re able to travel.

 The Arctic: Cruising season is determined largely by the sea ice.
-From October to March, large patches of the Arctic Ocean are frozen making them almost impossible to navigate.
+From October to March, large patches of the Arctic Ocean are frozen, making it almost impossible to navigate.

 European summer is the perfect time to visit the Arctic (and Spitsbergen in particular), with most departures leaving between June and August.
 If it’s the Northern Lights you’re after, then August to September is a good bet.